kikonen/capybara-ng/README.md

 Basic bindings for AngularJS to be used with Capybara.
 Implementation is based into logic copied from Protractor.

+NOTE: At this point of development, I would classify DSL API "unstable".
+This means that DSL language may change in incompatible ways.

 ## Related Projects

 - https://github.com/jnicklas/capybara